 6) Welcomes constructive criticism and is not overly sensitive from friends, loved ones, and strangers in order to keep improving.
 Keeping an open mind is critical.

 7) Has a healthy amount of self-esteem to be able to lead change and believe in themselves.

 8) Enjoys empowering themselves through learning, whether it be through books, personal finance blogs, magazines, seminars, continuing education and so forth.

 9) Has little-to-no student loan debt due to scholarships, part-time work, or help from their parents.
 Our parents have saved and invested through the largest bull market in history.
 It’s understandable that parents want to help their children out.

-Now that we have a rough definition of what “above average” means, we can take a look at the tables I’ve constructed based on the tens of thousands of past comments by you and posts I’ve written to highlight the average net worth of the above average person.
+Now that we have a rough definition of what “above average” means, we can take a look at the tables I’ve constructed.
+The data is based on the more than 12 years of analysis since Financial Samurai began.

 The Above Average Net Worth For A 40-Year-Old American